John Shelly – President

 John Shelly was born and raised in Toronto, Ontario.
 Now retired as the Senior Manager of Executive Dining & Event Services for The Toronto-Dominion Bank, John has over 40 years of experience in the food and beverage industry.
 He has held executive management roles throughout Canada.
-He has been a volunteer for Moorelands for the past 25 years and serves as its Chair of Events and Chair of Planned Giving.
+He has been a volunteer for Moorelands since 1993 and serves as its Executive Officer, Chair of Events and Chair of Planned Giving.

-John and his wife, Carol, have been married for 41 years.
+John and his wife, Carol, have been married since 1977.
 They have four children, two daughters and two sons.
 He is also the proud grandfather to two grandsons Luke and Jake.
 During his spare time you will find John up north at the family cottage with his grandsons, playing golf or building rock art.

 The inspiration for John’s Contribution:

 “Moorelands Kids really is inspirational.
 Emotionally, physically and mentally the kids learn real life skills.
 It is not just the little ones but the whole team.
 The city team and the camp team, everyone plays a part; be it students, campers, teachers, counsellors and staff.
 Everyone has the opportunity to inspire each other.
 It is a circle that keeps on getting bigger and better because everyone inspires the next person.
 Moorelands Kids is the inspiration.
-That is why I have been a part of Moorelands since 1994, as both a volunteer and Board member.
+That is why I have been a part of Moorelands for so long.”

 Eryn Fanjoy is currently a tax lawyer at Stikeman Elliott LLP.
 She graduated from the University of Toronto Faculty of Law and was called to the Ontario bar in 2016.
 While at law school, Eryn was extensively involved with Advocates for Injured Workers, a pro bono organization providing legal services to low-income injured workers in Ontario.

-Rajesh Raut, CPA, CA is a member of the Chartered Professional Accountants of Ontario and currently holds the position of Vice President and Financial Controller at Equitable Bank, the 9th largest Bank in Canada.
+Rajesh Raut, CPA, CA is a member of the Chartered Professional Accountants of Ontario and currently holds the position of Chief Financial Officer at Community Trust Company.
 Raj has over 20 years of progressive experience working with multi-national organizations, focused primarily in the financial services industry.

 Raj and his wife Praj, live in Toronto with their two young children Maahi and Rishabh.
-Raj was appointed to the Moorelands Kids’ Board in September 2018 and is keen to serve the Moorelands Kids’ community.
+Raj was appointed to the Moorelands Kids’ Board in September 2018, was Chair of Finance in 2019, and brings his skills and expertise to serving the Moorelands Kids’ community.